eslint/eslint/docs/rules/spaced-line-comment.md

-# Requires or disallows a space beginning a single-line comment (spaced-line-comment)
+# Requires or disallows a whitespace (space or tab) beginning a single-line comment (spaced-line-comment)

-Some style guides require or disallow a space immediately after the initial `//` of a line comment.
+Some style guides require or disallow a whitespace immediately after the initial `//` of a line comment.
 Whitespace after the `//` makes it easier to read text in comments.
-On the other hand, commenting out code is easier without having to put a space right after the `//`.
+On the other hand, commenting out code is easier without having to put a whitespace right after the `//`.

 ## Rule Details

 This rule will enforce consistency of spacing after the start of a line comment `//`.

 This rule takes two arguments.
-If the first is `"always"` then the `//` must be followed by at least once space.
+If the first is `"always"` then the `//` must be followed by at least once whitespace.
-If `"never"` then there should be no space following.
+If `"never"` then there should be no whitespace following.
 The default is `"always"`.

 The second argument is an object with one key, `"exceptions"`.